top of page

 Fiery bile leaked from the wound, and flames began to dance along the bakali’s spear.

 “Maker help me!”
-Elric said.
-He shrieked as flames swirled around him, burning clothing, searing flesh, and consuming all they could find in a relentless inferno.
-His piercing screams ended as his body, charred and smoking, toppled over.
+Elric shrieked as flames swirled around him, burning clothing, searing flesh, and consuming all they could find in a relentless inferno.
+His piercing shrieks ended as his body, charred and smoking, toppled over.

 Kiyla rushed to him, sliding in on her knees.
-Fire continued to encase his body.
+Fire encased his body.
 “No!” she cried.
 “No, no, no!”
 She couldn’t touch his smoldering form; instead, she grabbed fistfuls of the moist ground and spread it over him until the flames subsided.
 Then, with a cry befitting any jungle savage, she stormed off into the mists, screaming curses with each murderous step.

 He crouched and crept along the perimeter in ever wider circles, listening and watching for renewed attacks.
 Through the muted air, Kiyla’s prolonged rage persisted, punctuating the sober silence with grunts, growls, and frequent curses.
 Of the enemy, Cuauhtérroc could find none.
 The bakali were gone.